mpatfield/homebridge-easy-mqtt/README.md

 As with Topics, you will need to populate the appropriate values based on the type.
 Note that while they are defined as strings, they will be auto-converted to the appropriate primitives (e.g. boolean or number) where appropriate.

 - General Purpose
-  - `valueActive` - Accessory is connected/reachable, e.g. "true", "1", or "Alive"
+  - `valueStatusActive` - Accessory is connected/reachable, e.g. "true", "1", or "Alive"

+- Lightbulb
+  - `valueOn` - Turned on, e.g. "true", or "1", or "On"
+  - `valueOff` - Turned off, e.g. "false", or "0", or "Off"

 - LockMechanism
-  - `valueSecured` - Locked state, e.g. "true", "255", or "Locked"
+  - `valueLockStateSecured` - Locked state, e.g. "true", "255", or "Locked"
-  - `valueUnsecured` - Unlocked state, e.g. "false", "0", or "Unlocked"
+  - `valueLockStateUnsecured` - Unlocked state, e.g. "false", "0", or "Unlocked"
-  - `valueJammed` - (Optional) Lock is jammed, e.g. "254" or "Jammed"
+  - `valueLockStateJammed` - (Optional) Lock is jammed, e.g. "254" or "Jammed"

 - Outlet
   - `valueOn` - Turned on, e.g. "true", or "1", or "On"
   - `valueOff` - Turned off, e.g. "false", or "0", or "Off"
-  - `valueInUse` - Currently being used, e.g. "true", or "1", or "On"
+  - `valueOutletInUse` - Currently being used, e.g. "true", or "1", or "On"
-  - `valueNotInUse` - Currently not being used, e.g. "false", or "0", or "Off"
+  - `valueOutletNotInUse` - Currently not being used, e.g. "false", or "0", or "Off"

 - Switch
   - `valueOn` - Turned on, e.g. "true", or "1", or "On"